ejconlon/simple-parser/README.md

     To lists of pairs
     Of things and strings.

-In this case, we subsitute `ListT` for the list and add some error handling.
-We also swap out strings for any kind of input (streaming or not).
+In this case, our lists are are little fancier.

 ## License